panghalamit/panghalamit.github.io/projects/index.md

 ## Personal Projects

-### InnerCircle : A decentralized application on ethereum for creating pop-up events
+### InnerCircle: A decentralized application on ethereum for creating pop-up events
 * Developed as part of two-day hackathon organized by Consensys.
 * Application developed using React, Solidity and Linnia protocol.
 * Creating meaningful engagement similar to word of mouth by allowing anyone to create an event and invite trusted/loyal inner circle of members.